-Ted Weitzel is SVP, Finance & Operations, G2, and a Director of the Controllers Council Board of Advisors.
-G2 is the world’s largest tech marketplace where businesses can discover, review, and manage the technology they need to reach their potential.
-Prior to his current role, Ted was Controller at both G2 and sister company SteelBrick.
+Ted Weitzel is VP of Finance and Operations at Logik.io Commerce Engine.
+Prior to Logik.io Ted was SVP Finance & Operations at G2, the world’s largest tech marketplace.
+Prior, Ted was Controller at both G2 and then- sister company SteelBrick.
 Other experience includes Capital One and BigMachines software.
+Ted was and integral part of the team that managed the sale SteelBrick and BigMachines to SalesForce and Oracle respectively.
 Ted is a CPA, and earned a Bachelor of Science Business, Accounting from Miami University, Ohio.
 Ted is an active member of the AICPA, and speaker at the Illinois Technology Association (ITA), Next Series Club, and Financial Executives International (FEI).

-Raykhan Bekimbetova is a Director on the Controllers Council Board of Advisors, and Controller at (ISC)², an international nonprofit association based in Clearwater, Florida with more than 144,000 members focused on cyber security, and best known for the Certified Information Systems Security Professional (CISSP®) certification.
+Raykhan Bekimbetova is Controller at (ISC)², an international nonprofit association based in Clearwater, Florida with more than 144,000 members focused on cyber security, and best known for the Certified Information Systems Security Professional (CISSP®) certification.
 Prior to her Controllership, Raykhan was Finance Manager, and Senior Accounting and Tax Analyst for (ISC)².
 In addition, Raykhan held multiple finance roles in Tashkent, Uzbekistan where she grew up.

 Raykhan earned a Bachelor of Science, Accounting from Tashkent Finance Institute, and a MBA, International Business, from Schiller International University (Largo, FL).
 Raykhan is fluent in English, Russian, Uzbek, and Kara-Kalpak, and is a member of the American Society of Association Executives (ASAE).

-Shannon Nash is Chief Accounting Officer (CAO) of Reputation.com, and a Director of the Controllers Council Board of Advisors.
-Reputation.com is a provider of the first (and only) complete Reputation Experience Management (RXM) platform.
-As CAO, Shannon taps into her history of scaling companies for growth through strong financial and operations leadership and is responsible for all corporate accounting, finance, and sales operations at Reputation.com.
+Shannon Nash is Chief Financial Officer (CFO) at WING, an Alphabet Company.
+Prior to WING, Shannon was CFO at Reputation after being promoted from Chief Accounting Officer (CAO).
 She is a C-suite leader with deep experience in financial and operations, fundraising, M&A, treasury, accounting, FP&A, cash management, corporate law, and people (HR) operations.
 Shannon started her career as a corporate and tax CPA/attorney with KPMG, K&L Gates LLP, and Cooley LLP.
 She has also served as a senior attorney with Amgen, CFO of Sunseeker Media, COO of Aspire University, VP Finance/Head of Human Resources for Cumulus Media’s San Francisco market.
 She was featured on Accounting Today’s 2020 list of the Top 100 Most Influential People in Accounting, and named one of 2020’s Most Powerful Women in Accounting by the AICPA and CPA Practice Advisor.

 Shannon is an attorney and a Certified Public Accountant, and holds a Bachelor’s degree in accounting and a J.D. from the University of Virginia.
 She serves on the Board of Advisors for the University of Virginia McIntire School of Commerce, and Chair of the National Society of Black Certified Public Accountants.
 Shannon has also held leadership roles in various organizations including, former Chair of the National Bar Association Tax Law Committee, Secretary of the American Bar Association Section of Taxation, and Treasurer of the Black Entertainment and Sports Lawyers Association.
 She is a member of the AICPA, CalCPA, NSBCPA, NABA, ABA, and the American Academy of Attorney-Certified Public Accountants.

-Jim Treleaven is a Director on the Controllers Council Board of Advisors, and President/CEO of Via Strategy Group, LLC (VSG).
+Jim Treleaven is President/CEO of Via Strategy Group, LLC (VSG).
 VSG advises CEOs, Boards of Directors, and other C-level executives on growth and turnaround strategies, M&A transactions, and also serves interim C-level roles.
 Jim is an adjunct faculty member at the University of Illinois, Chicago, Department of Information and Decision Sciences where he teaches courses in strategy, information systems and analytics.
 His successful career includes CEO roles at both public and private technology companies ranging in size from $40 to $500 million.
 Most recently he was President and CEO of Catalyst International, a NASDAQ listed supply chain software company.
 He also served as CEO of Global CommerceZone and Visual Intelligence Corp., and as President of the Enterprise Solutions Division of GEAC (D&B Software).
 He served as Managing Partner at Battelle Venture Partners, the Venture Unit of the Battelle Memorial Institute.
 His storied career includes positions IBM and Chase Manhattan Bank.

 Jim received his BS Degree in Computer Engineering from Case Western Reserve University, an MBA from the University of Minnesota, and a PhD in Management (Information and Decision Sciences) from Case.
 He has taught at Case, the University of Illinois and has lectured at several other leading universities.
 Jim has published extensively in journals on such topics a data analytics, information systems, corporate strategy, marketing, finance and human-computer interaction.
 He is co-author of the book X-Formation, Transforming Business Through Interim Executive Leadership.
 He is a frequent speaker and has been featured on CNN and the Financial News Network.